aliyun/terraform-provider-alicloud/website/docs/d/kvstore_instances.html.markdown

 The following attributes are exported in addition to the arguments listed above:

+* `ids` - A list of RKV instance IDs.
-* `instances` - A list of RDS instances.
+* `instances` - A list of RKV instances.
 Its every element contains the following attributes:
   * `id` - The ID of the RKV instance.
-  * `name` - The name of the RDS instance.
+  * `name` - The name of the RKV instance.
   * `charge_type` - Billing method.
 Value options: `PostPaid` for  Pay-As-You-Go and `PrePaid` for subscription.
   * `region_id` - Region ID the instance belongs to.
   * `create_time` - Creation time of the instance.